History of Australian rules football: Development of the rules of Australian football

-Development of the game's first 10 years (1858 -1867)
+Development of the game's first 10 years (1858–1867)

 1st season

 The first season games were played using rules agreed upon on the day of the match.
 Each club formed had their rules of play and common agreed rules were used.

 Schools were playing organised football in 1858 these are known to have been St Kilda Grammar, Melbourne Grammar and Scotch College.

 The non-school teams recorded for the first season were Melbourne (1858–present) and South Yarra (1858–1873).
 These two clubs were the foundation clubs of Australian Rules Football in Victoria.
-The first documented match between clubs was in Richmond paddock on 25 September 1858 with 26 players on each side.
+The first documented match between clubs was in Richmond paddock on 25 September 1858 with 26 (or 27) players on each side.
 It is recorded in a letter to a paper St Kilda Football Club formed from members of the St Kilda Cricket Club in April 1858.
 The club matches in 1858 were held on the Richmond paddock and MCG.